 Within five days of contacting you, a debt collector must send you a written notice telling you the amount of money you owe and the name of the creditor.
 This notice also must explain what actions to take if you believe you do not owe the money.

 A debt collector must cease contact with you if you send a letter requesting that the debt collector do so.
-Send this letter within 30 days of receiving the written notice that details the debt being collected.
 If you believe you do not owe the money, you may state this in your letter.
 Be aware that a legitimate debt will not go away simply because the collection calls stop.
 You could still be sued by the debt collector or your original creditor for the amount that you owe.

 Debt collectors must verify any debt that you dispute in writing prior to renewing collection calls.
-Once a debt collector sends you proof of the debt, such as a copy of a bill for the amount owed, collections activities may resume.
+Once a debt collector sends you verification of the debt, collections activities may resume.

 These are some of the most important consumer rights under the Fair Debt Collection Practices Act.
 Simply informing a debt collector that you are aware of these rights may curb any errant collection behavior.

-If a debt collector breaks any of these rules when contacting you about a debt, feel free to report the debt collector to your state attorney general office or the Federal Trade Commission.
+If a debt collector breaks any of these rules when contacting you about a debt, feel free to report the debt collector to your state attorney general’s office, the Consumer Financial Protection Bureau and/or the Federal Trade Commission.
 Many states have their own collection laws and a debt collector who violates the federal Fair Debt Collection Practices Act may be violating state collection laws as well.
-Your state attorney general's office will be able to inform of your rights.
+Your state attorney general’s office will be able to inform of your rights.

 The Consumer Action website from the Federal Citizen Information Center includes links to state and local consumer protection agencies around the country, including state attorney general offices.